emirkizilcim0/Seamless-Pass-AI-powered-Biometrics-Based-on-Face-and-Iris/README.md

 ![Accuracy](screenshots/accuracy.png)

-During the initial training phase of the anti-spoofing model, noticeable fluctuations were observed in the accuracy and validation performance, so I've decided the change the learning rate for better accuracy.
+During the initial training phase of the anti-spoofing model, noticeable fluctuations were observed in the accuracy and validation performance, so I've decided to change the learning rate for better accuracy.

 This is my plot for learning rate: